NgFEP/NgFEP-assessment/README.md

 - Ensure that you set up OpenMM to make the best use of your cluster's capabilities.

 Please note that installation procedures may vary depending on your cluster's specifications and your user privileges.
 Make sure to consult with your cluster administrator if you encounter any issues or require assistance with cluster-specific configurations during the installation process.

+## c-MD Benchmark

+To perform the c-MD benchmark using the AMBER 22 package with the dataset of the complex of human Argonaute2 with miR-122 (PDB ID: 6N40), you will need to download the required input files from the provided [GitHub repository](https://github.com/NgFEP/NgFEP-assessment/tree/main/c-MD/AMBER-benchmark/AMBER_inputs).
+Here are the steps to download these files: